flyerhzm/bullet/README.md

 ## Configuration

-Bullet won't do ANYTHING unless you tell it to explicitly.
+Bullet won't enable any notification systems unless you tell it to explicitly.
 Append to `config/environments/development.rb` initializer with the following code:

 ```ruby